dakanji/RefindPlus/README.md

 - **XServe2,1**: Early 2008 XServe
 - **XServe3,1**: Early 2009 XServe

-However, the fixes and enhancements that RefindPlus adds to rEFInd are not limited in scope to those units and may be of interest to anyone requiring a capable and flexible boot manager, particularly if running Mac OS.
+However, the enhancements RefindPlus adds to rEFInd are not limited in scope to those units and may be of interest to anyone requiring a capable and flexible boot manager, particularly if running Mac OS.

 **NB:** This ReadMe reflects the current unreleased code base.
 [CLICK HERE](https://github.com/dakanji/RefindPlus/blob/GOPFix/README-Released.md) for that related to the current release.